 Enter Discount Code ADFree for FREE Ground Shipping on your Withdrawal Program *USA & Canada Only

-Our Ultram weaning program is a slow taper that allows you to safely step down from Ultram under the guidance of our Prescription Experts, your Physician and Pharmacist.
+Our Ultram weaning program is a slow taper that allows you to safely step down from Ultram under the guidance of Our Team, Your Physician and Pharmacist.
 The Pre-Taper is for Symptom Relief.
 You will not wean Ultram until you feel better.
 This is where our Advanced Nutraceuticals are critical.
-Point of Return provides healthy, Drug-Free Strategies to help minimize Ultram withdrawal symptoms to improve mental and physical well-being.
+Point of Return provides healthy, Drug-Free Strategies to help ease Ultram withdrawal and support well-being*

 Our areas of expertise are Antidepressants, Benzodiazepines, Sleeping Pills and Painkillers on a case-by-case basis.
 Our In-Home programs are individualized based on your situation.
 An assessment is done once you start the Ultram Withdrawal Program which allows us to individualize your gameplan based on age; length of time on the medications; health challenges; lifestyle, stress levels; additional medications; and interactions.
 Don't Wean Ultram alone, work with our Prescription Drug Experts.